 Explanation: We have used 'div' as a container, this will help us display the clock as a separate block on the webpage.
 We can use 'span' if we want to use it inline.
 This also sets the potion where the clock will be displayed.

-Now we can add a bit of CSS to beautify the clock.
+We can add a bit of CSS to beautify the clock.
 We will set a background, and border, align it to the center, and a little padding, font size, and color.
+Please feel free to customize it according to your needs.

 #clock {